briantzhao/brian-zhao-bandsite/README.md

 The purpose of this project is to practice media queries and responsive design while building a band site.

 Sprint 2
-The purpose of this project is to practice DOM manipulation and event handling with JavaScript.
+The purpose of this project is to practice writing functions, DOM manipulation, and event handling with JavaScript.

 ## Usage